 Trade secrets are protected under both federal and state laws.
 The Defend Trade Secrets

-(DTSA) allows U.S. companies to protect against and remedy misappropriation of
+Act of 2016 (DTSA) allows U.S. companies to protect against and remedy misappropriation of

 trade secrets in federal court.